Blog

 The audit trail

 Beyond preventing breaches, a pre-trade compliance system creates a time-stamped record of every compliance check run against every order.
-Every hard block, every soft block override, every warning is documented with the rule triggered, the security, the size, and the user who entered or approved the order.
+Every hard block, every authorized override, and every warning is documented with the rule triggered, the security, the size, and the user who entered or approved the order.

 The integration problem: why bolt-on compliance doesn’t work